How Many Stories in the Bible?

 Our purpose is to present God's story of redemption, not to present a general survey of the Bible.

 Yes, there's a difference.
 In order to highlight the story of redemption, we selected events that we thought would best do that.
-If the purpose was to give a general overview of the Bible, we would certainly have chosen some other events instead of some that we did select.
+If our purpose was to give a general overview of the Bible, we would certainly have chosen some other events instead of some that we did select.
 For example, in a survey of the Bible we would have selected the tower of Babel or Babylonian exile event instead of the bronze serpent event.
 Those more broadly-significant historic events would have been essential to a Bible survey.
 But even though the tower of Babel and Babylonian exile events do convey very significant redemption story implications, the less-historically significant bronze serpent event is more helpful in presenting and clarifying redemption and faith issues.
 And since the bronze serpent story comes up in the conversation between Jesus and Nicodemus in the New Testament, that story provides a strong connector event to tie the death of Jesus to the Old Testament.

 We believe that the end-focus of the Bible's story of hope is not that Jesus Christ conquered physical death through His resurrection, as important and foundational as that is to God-given hope.